mudgen/diamond-2/README.md

 ## How to Get Started Making Your Diamond

-1. The most important thing is reading and understanding the [Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
+1. The most important thing is reading and understanding the [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535).
 If something is unclear let me know!

-2. The second important thing is using an EIP-2535 Diamond Standard reference implementation.
+2. The second important thing is using an EIP-2535 Diamonds reference implementation.
 You are at the right place because this is the README for the gas-optimized reference implementation.

-This diamond implementation is boilerplate code that makes a diamond compliant with EIP-2535 Diamond Standard.
+This diamond implementation is boilerplate code that makes a diamond compliant with EIP-2535 Diamonds.

 Specifically you can copy and use the [DiamondCutFacet.sol](./contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](./contracts/facets/DiamondLoupeFacet.sol) contracts as is.
 They implement the `diamondCut` function and the loupe functions.